Chhatrakot Rural Municipality

 Chhatrakot is a Rural municipality located within the Gulmi District of the Lumbini Province of Nepal.

-The rural municipality spans 87.02 km2 of area, with a total population of 21,481 according to a 2011 Nepal census.
+The rural municipality spans 87.02 km2 of area, with a total population of 19,357 according to a 2021 Nepal census.

 On March 10, 2017, the Government of Nepal restructured the local level bodies into 753 new local level structures.

 The previous Hunga, Palkikot, Hadinete, Digam, Kharjyang and Daungha VDCs were merged to form Chhatrakot Rural Municipality.

-Chhatrakot is divided into 6 wards, with Palkikot declared the administrative center of the rural municipality.
+Chhatrakot is divided into 6 wards, with Hardineta declared the administrative center of the rural municipality.